If the last few years have taught us anything, it’s about making Christmas as stress-free and as fun as possible.

 That moment when an unexpected guest turns up at your door…gift in hand….it happens!
 Eeek!
 Follow this tip for a super organised Christmas and prepare a suitable gift for all.

 Don’t get caught out this year scrabbling in the back of the cupboard for a forlorn box of chocolates.
 Have one or two small spare thoughtful gifts wrapped and ready to go.

-Take a look at our The Festive Mulled Wine & Chocolates Hamper and our The Little Taste of Christmas gift box - gorgeous little Christmas hampers for under £30.
+Take a look at our Little Taste of Christmas gift box.
+It's a gorgeous little Christmas hamper for just £30.

 And it really doesn’t matter if you don’t end up using the spare gift – keep it for yourself as an extra present and a congratulations to you for avoiding any Christmas gift disasters or embarrassment for another year.

 No Christmas gifting disasters here